| | For 5Rhythms Teachers

 all 5Rhythms teachers to support individual and collective

-to the future of the 5Rhythms Practice, Tradition &
+resourcing and to contributeto the future of the 5Rhythms Practice, Tradition &

 Cosmology